 In the screenshot above you can see what the typical notification center looks like in Windows 10.
 You have the notifications stacked one above the other and some quick toggles at the bottom.
 Usually, there are only four toggles, but you can click on Expand to view all the other quick toggles.

-You can change the order of the quick toggles so that the most used are on the top, or you can hide some of them.
+You can change the order of the quick toggles so that the most used ones are on the top, or you can hide some of them.
 You can do this in Settings > System > Notifications & actions.
 Before we get to the quick toggles, scroll down below and you can change a few global notification settings.
 For instance, whether they should appear on the lock screen, whether you want to receive notifications from third-party apps, whether you want to see reminders and incoming VoIP calls on the lockscreen, etc.

-If you prefer, you can toggle off the Windows welcome experience here which basically shows you a quick look at the new features after a major update.
-If you’re annoyed by Windows 10 suggesting you to use Cortana or Edge or other Microsoft products, you may also want to turn off Get tips, tricks and suggestions as you use Windows.
+If you prefer, you can toggle off the Windows welcome experience here which shows you a quick look at the new features after a major update.
+If you’re annoyed by Windows 10 suggesting you use Cortana or Edge or other Microsoft products, you may also want to turn off Get tips, tricks and suggestions as you use Windows.
 Click on Add or remove quick actions and you can toggle (pun intended) the quick toggles.
 If you’re concerned about privacy, you may also want to toggle on Hide notifications when I’m duplicating my screen.

 Customize notifications from individual apps

 An upcoming Windows 10 update will be expanding on the control users have on app permissions.
 Meanwhile, it does provide users with options to control notifications from different apps.
 You can either manage this from the centralized Settings app or individually from the Action Center notifications.
 Say, you want to hide notifications from a specific app, right-click on its notification in the Action Center and click either Turn off notifications from AppName app or Go to notification settings for the app.
-Alternatively, you can go to Settings > System > Notifications & actions and click on the App that you want to access notification settings for.
+Alternatively, you can go to Settings > System > Notifications & actions and click on the App that you want to access notification settings.

 Here, you can choose to keep the notifications on and only turn off the notification banners.
-You can choose to hide or show notifications from this specific app on the lockscreen, and action center, enable or disable the notification sound or set a priority.
+You can choose to hide or show notifications from this specific app on the lockscreen, and action center, enable or disable the notification sound, or set a priority.

 Having customized the Action Center, let’s see how we can customize the Notifications area on the Windows 10 taskbar.